hakankocadag/BackendNasa/README.md

 A robust, AI-enhanced backend API developed during the NASA Space Apps Hackathon.
 This project provides climatological analysis to help event planners assess the risk of disruptive weather, using historical weather data and AI-generated advice.

 > ⚠️ **Note:** This project was backend-focused for the NASA Space Apps Hackathon.
-There is **no frontend** in this repository.
 All functionality is accessible via API endpoints.
 > While we wished to further expand this project, this repository documents the completed hackathon submission.
 > Generative AI usage was **permissible** in the hackathon.
 For this project, AI (Google Gemini 2 and GPT-5) was used **to assist in writing code** as well as for AI-driven advice generation.
+> The frontend for this project is developed separately and can be found here: [NASA Hackathon Frontend](https://github.com/JosephBaharloo/NasaProject)

 ---